 How to make a common law claim?

 The best way to start is to call us and have your matter assessed for free by one of our specialist panel solicitors in your jurisdiction.
-They can usually let you know in minutes whether you have a valid case or not.
+They can usually let you know in minutes whether you have a valid no win no fee case or not.
 A solicitor can also give you a ballpark figure on how much a prospective claim may be worth.